anushkanaidu/Weather-project/weather/README.md

-# Weather project
+# Weather project.

-***Purpose:*** This project compares precipitation levels across two U.S. cities (Seattle and Portland) between 2018 and 2022 to analyze rainfall patterns.
+Purpose: This project compares precipitation levels across two U.S. cities (Seattle and Portland) between 2018 and 2022 to analyze rainfall patterns.

 ---
 ## Project Overview

-This project compares rainfall patterns between **Seattle, WA** and **Portland, OR** using daily precipitation data from **2018 to 2022**.
-It explores which city experiences heavier rainfall overall and which one rains more frequently.
-By cleaning, merging, and analyzing real NOAA climate data, the project provides visual insights into rainfall trends and seasonal variations across both cities.

-**Objective:**
+This project explores the question: Does it rain more in Seattle or in Portland?

+In this analysis, we will use daily precipitation data from the National Centers for Environmental Information (NOAA) for the years 2018–2022 to compare rainfall patterns between these two cities. (link is provided below)

+We will:

+- Explore and clean the datasets.
+- Handle missing values.
+- Generate visualizations and draw observations.
+- Compare rainfall frequency and total rainfall intensity between the two cities.

-To determine which city is wetter overall by comparing total precipitation, rainfall frequency, and seasonal patterns.
+By the end of this project, we will determine which city is wetter overall, "Seattle" or "Portland", based on total amount of precipitation.

-**Domain:**
-Environmental Data Analysis / Climate Studies

-**Key Techniques:**
-Data Cleaning, Missing Value Imputation, Data Transformation (Reshape & Merge), Data Visualization using **Pandas**, **NumPy**, **Seaborn**, and **Matplotlib**.
 ---
 ## Repository Structure

 Weather-project/

 ├── data/                 # Raw and processed data

-├── code/                 # Jupyter notebooks and Python scripts ├── reports/              # Generated reports and visualizations ├── requirements.txt      # Dependencies
+├── code/                 # Jupyter notebooks and Python scripts

+├── reports/              # Generated reports and visualizations

+├── requirements.txt      # Dependencies

 └── README.md             # Project documentation

 ---
 ## Data

 seattle data:[ https://raw.githubusercontent.com/brian-fischer/DATA-5100/refs/heads/main/weather/seattle_rain.csv ]

 portland data:[ https://raw.githubusercontent.com/anushkanaidu/Weather-Data-Project/refs/heads/main/weather/portland_rainfall.csv ]

 ---
 ## Requirements
-To run the code, install pandas numpy seaborn matplotlib
+To run the code, install pandas, numpy, seaborn and matplotlib.

 ---
 ## Analysis